 Moberg Pharma AB (publ) was formed in 2006 and is a rapidly growing Swedish pharmaceutical company that develops and commercializes medical products that relieve pain and skin conditions, especially nail fungus.

-The OTC-business was sold at the beginning of 2019 in favor of the company's pipeline of drug candidates in late clinical phase, whose potential significantly exceeded the revenues in the divested portfolio.
-The divestment represents a major change for Moberg Pharma and highlights the high value in both parts of the company for the shareholders.
-The OTC business contains direct sales through its own sales organization in the United States and sales through distributors in more than 30 countries.
-The company's product portfolio includes Kerasal Nail® (Emtrix® Zanmira® or NaloxTM in many markets outside the United States), a topical treatment for nails affected by nail fungus, Dermoplast®, a drug for alleviating pain and itching from cracked and injured skin, New Skin®, the leading brand for liquid dressings in the United States, Kerasal®, for treating dry feet and cracked heels, Domeboro®, a topical drug for the treatment of itching and irritated skin, and Balmex® for diaper rash.
+The OTC-business was sold at the beginning of 2019 in favor of the company's pipeline of drug candidates in late clinical phase, whose potential significantly exceedes the revenues of the divested portfolio.
+The sale resulted in a capital gain of SEK 561 million after transactions costs - of which the effect on total profit for the period was SEK 501 million - and facilitates a distribution to shareholders planned in November 2019.
+The OTC business mainly comprised the marketing and distribution of the OTC brands Kerasal Nail, New Skin and Dermoplast in the US.

-Kerasal Nail\ is the leading over-the-counter product for nail diseases in the United States, Canada, and several countries in the EU and Southeast Asia.
-The portfolio is being developed through acquisitions and in-licensing of products and through product development with the innovative drug delivery of tested substances, which reduces time to market, development costs and risk.
-The company has two drug projects in the late stages of clinical development: MOB-015 (nail fungus, Phase 3 studies are ongoing) and BUPI (pain relief for oral mucositis, Phase 3 preparations are ongoing).
+The portfolio is developed through acquisitions and in-licensing of products and through product development with the innovative drug delivery of tested substances, which reduces time to market, development costs and risk.
+The company has two projects in the late stages of clinical development: MOB-015 (nail fungus, Phase 3 studies are ongoing) and BUPI (pain relief for oral mucositis, Phase 3 preparations are ongoing).
 The company has its headquarters in Stockholm and its shares are traded in the Small Cap segment of NASDAQ OMX Nordic Exchange Stockholm (OMX: MOB).